chasewnelson/SNPGenie/README.md

 	reference.gbk	CLC	CDS	4911	5246	.	+	0	gene_id "ORF8";

 ### <a name="SNP-Reports"></a>SNP Reports

+Each SNP report should contain variant calls for a single pooled-sequencing run (*i.e.*, population) in one of the following formats:

 #### <a name="clc"></a>CLC Genomics Workbench
 At minimum, the <a target="_blank" href="http://www.clcbio.com/products/clc-genomics-workbench/">CLC Genomics Workbench</a> SNP report must include the following 8 default column selections, with the unaltered CLC column headers: